Maggie Steffens: Preliminary round

 In the first match of the 2020 Summer Olympics water polo tournament in Tokyo, Japan on Saturday July 24, 2021, Steffens helped the USA team win against their opponent, team Japan, with a final score of 25 to 4.
 She tied for the spot of top scorer in the match with 5 goals.
 Her first goal was 21 seconds after the start of the match.
 The score of 25 to 4 set a new Olympic record in the winning margin for a tournament match in women's water polo, the record lasted a few hours until Spain won over South Africa with a score of 29 to 4.

 In the second match of the tournament against team China, Steffens scored once and left the pool twice to receive medical attention after being cut on her nose.
 Eight of her teammates also scored goals and team USA won the match with a final score of 12 to 7.

 Steffens chose to play in the third match of the preliminary round of competition against team Hungary, though the blow that had inflicted a cut on her nose in the match against team China had also broken her nose.
 She scored one goal for her team in the match against team Hungary, bringing her within four goals of becoming the highest scoring woman in the history of water polo at the Olympic Games.
 Team Hungary won the match with ten goals to team USA's nine goals.

 In the fourth and final match of the preliminary round matches for team USA, Steffens contributed to final score of 18 to 5 that helped the team win against team ROC.
-In the match, Steffens scored her 49th goal at the Olympic Games and set a new Olympic record in the most number of goals scored by a female water player over the course of their athletic career competing at the Olympic Games.
+In the match, Steffens scored her 49th goal at the Olympic Games and set a new Olympic record in the most goals scored by a female water player over the course of their athletic career competing at the Olympic Games.